-Proposers are recommended to use European data infrastructures such as, for example, the DIAS platforms.
+Proposers are recommended to use European data infrastructures such as, for example, the DIAS platforms and the Galileo Service Centre and EGNOS user support facilities.

 Proposals addressing PRS (Public Regulated Service) related applications are not in the scope of this action.